 A wild animal can be violent at any time.
 Pets can do it, so imagine how unpredictable a lion, elephant or baboon can be.
 Whether during visits to menageries and city parades, where proximity to the public is closest, and even during performances.
 Only representations of wild animals are caged.
 If an elephant or a hippopotamus decides to charge, nothing will prevent it and the victims could be numerous.

 In itself, the real problem is mainly related to public safety and animal welfare.
 How to prevent an animal from attacking a man?
 What are the old people doing?
 Why acquire new species?
 Why not install the bare minimum to guarantee animal welfare?
-Chapter Animals can help circuses in difficulty or no longer wanting animals.
+Chapter Animals can help circuses in difficulty or wanting to turn to an animal-free transition.
 We are for dialogue.